gemeofficial/gemeblog/blog/2025-06-16-how-to-plant-a-garden-gardening-tips/index.md

 - **Define a planting area** – Begin with a single raised bed (~4×4 ft) or two containers to stay manageable.
 - **Sketch a planting map** – Draw each bed on paper, marking plant types and spacing.
-- **Use staggered fills** – Mix tall, medium, and low plants (e.g., corn-beans-squash in the “Three Sisters” style) to maximise space.
+- **Use staggered fills** – Mix tall, medium, and low plants (e.g., corn-beans-squash in the "Three Sisters" style) to maximise space.
 - **Expand intentionally** – Add another bed or container only after your initial setup thrives.

 ![How to plant a garden gardening tips 4](./img/how-to-plant-a-garden-gardening-tips-04.jpg)